 This strategy increases productivity and efficiency as your business no longer needs to depend on a single service provider However, such an approach will require a change in the application development process and potentially in company culture.
 Applications will need to be designed and packaged to be able to function in any environment.

 A multi-cloud strategy allows businesses to utilize multiple cloud services and choose service providers with a better option for specific tasks than others.

 Various cloud vendors provide differentiated features and services.
 A multi-cloud strategy gives you the choice of selecting multiple packages for different tasks.

 For example, you may want to use a cloud platform specializing in providing smooth data migration irrespective of the data load while offering integrated machine learning capabilities.

 The cloud migration process involves making difficult choices and considering different factors like cost of hosting, cost of migration, making existing systems cloud-ready, software upgrades, etc.

-Decisiones on the Cloud strategy is often biased and taken with a certain amount of sacrifice to the original goals.
+Decisions on the Cloud strategy are often biased and taken with a certain amount of sacrifice to the original goals.

 Cloud offers certain apparent benefits like insignificant initial investment compared to on-premises, which requires significant investment in setup costs.

-However, the data migration and maintenance cost could balance out the hardware and software expenses of on-premises.
+However, the data migration and maintenance costs could balance out the hardware and software expenses of on-premises.

 In the end, it is difficult to say if Cloud will be a cheaper alternative or not.
 Every business needs to conduct a thorough analysis to make a prudent decision.